AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    The Aviatrix Controller must be launched on a public subnet.
 If this is the first time you launch Aviatrix Controller, select the default setting **New** for IAM Role Creation.
 If Aviatrix IAM role has been created before, select **aviatrix-role-ec2** for IAM Role Creation.
 The Aviatrix Controller instance is termination protected.
 ..

- 3.8.
-Leave the `Controller Size` at `t2.large` and keep the `IAM role creation` at "no" unless you have already created the Aviatrix roles.

  3.9.
+Leave the `Controller Size` at `t2.large` and keep the `IAM role creation` at "New" unless you have already created the Aviatrix roles.

+ 3.10.
 Click `Next`

- 3.10.
+ 3.11.
 Optionally, add any key/value tags as required

- 3.11.
+ 3.12.
 Optionally, select an IAM Role if your currently logged in user does not have permission to create instances.

- 3.12.
+ 3.13.
 We recommed you to enable stack termination protection during stack creation time to prevent accidental deletion, as shown below, then click `Next`

   |imageCFEnableTermProtection|

- 3.13.
+ 3.14.
 Click the checkbox next to "I acknowledge that AWS CloudFormation ..." and then click `Create`.

    |imageCFCreateFinal|

- 3.14.
+ 3.15.
 Once complete, click on the `Outputs` tab.
 The values displayed will be needed when configuring AWS account in Aviatrix.

    |imageCFComplete|